-If you’re looking to make a change and try to eat more healthily, we’re here to help.
+There are lots of ways we can improve our overall health and well-being, and eating healthily is one of them.
+If you’re looking to make a change towards a healthier and more balanced diet, we’re here to help.
 We’ve got some top tips for making healthy eating and living into a lifestyle choice and not a hard-to-maintain diet, which will help you look and feel great, with healthy skin and nails as well as increased energy.

 Smoothies are a quick and easy way to increase your intake of fruit and veg.
 With an easy-to-use and quick-to-clean blender, you’ll have no problem reaching your 5 a day target.
 Many blenders now take up very little cupboard or surface space so the size of your kitchen is no excuse when it comes to building healthy smoothies into your daily routine.

 Don’t feel like you have to stick to fruit and berries.
 Chuck in some veg, nuts or seeds for lots of flavour and a big burst of nutrients.
 Play around with combinations to find your favourites.
 Here are a few suggestions: